CSA-OCP-GER/unicorn/challenges.istio.5.sm-insights.md

 ## Enable Grafana / Prometheus ##

-We installed Istio with a Helm chart that already contains all the information/configuration to run Prometheus/Grafan...it just isn't installed by default.
-So we need to adjust thee `values.yaml` file to fit our needs.
+We installed Istio with a Helm chart that already contains all the information/configuration to run Prometheus/Grafana...it just isn't installed by default.
+So we need to adjust the `values.yaml` file to fit our needs.

 Open `values.yaml` under `install/kubernetes/helm/istio` and adjust the following values: